-10 Cozy Vacation Rentals With Contactless Check-Ins Where You Can See Fall Foliage
+16 Cozy Vacation Rentals Where You Can See Fall Foliage

-Avoid contact and settle in for the ultimate fall retreat from these cabins and guest homes in prime fall foliage country.
+Settle in for the ultimate fall retreat at these cabins and guest homes in prime fall foliage country.

-This one-bedroom, three-bed home is on 9 acres of property in Knoxville, so you can settle in and enjoy the views from "home" or set out for scenic drives around the mountains of eastern Tennessee.
+This one-bedroom, three-bed home is on nine acres of property in Knoxville, Tennessee, so you can settle in and enjoy the views from "home" or set out for scenic drives around the mountains of eastern Tennessee.
 Great Smoky Mountains National Park is about an hour away.

 This log cabin in the Poconos in Hamlin, Pennsylvania, is in a gated community with its own lakes and parks.
 The three-bedroom house is the perfect place to go off-grid: There's no WiFi or cable, but there are plenty of board games to keep the family entertained.